askui/askui/docs/docs/general/06-Tutorials/multi-device.md

 ![multi-device-automation](images/multi-device-diagram.png)

-## 1. Download and prepare the `askui-ui-controller` binary for each device
+## 1. Download and Prepare the `askui-ui-controller` Binary for Each Device

-- If you already used the askui library once, then the binary for your platform already exist in the `node_modules/` directory, as the binary gets automatically downloaded if an instance of `UiController` gets initialized.
-[See here](https://docs.askui.com/docs/api/Configuration/askui-ui-controller) for more details of the *askui UI Controller*.
+- If you already used the askui library once, then the binary for your platform already exists in the `node_modules/` directory, as the binary gets automatically downloaded if an instance of `UiController` gets initialized.
+[See here](https://docs.askui.com/docs/api/Configuration/askui-ui-controller) for more details on the *askui* UI Controller*.

-- Follow this path and confirm that the binary exist:
+- Follow this path and confirm that the binary exists:

     ```bash
     # Windows